RuiqianLuo/Minimal-value-prototype/README.md

 - `hallucination_flag`: 1 when no expected source is retrieved
 - `latency_ms`: end-to-end answer latency

-This is intentionally lightweight so the framework is easy to explain in interviews.
  A strong next step would be adding LLM-as-judge or human review labels.

 ## Repo Tree